sweet-js/sweet-core/index.md

     // logs: [1, 2, 3]

-This is a violation of hygiene because normally `it` should be bound to the normal environment (`"foo"` in the example above) but `aif` wants to capture it.
+This is a violation of hygiene because normally `it` should be bound to the surrounding environment (`"foo"` in the example above) but `aif` wants to capture `it`.
 To do this we can create an `it` binding in the macro that has the lexical context associated with the surrounding environment.
 The lexical context we want is actually found on the `aif` macro name itself.
 So we just need to create a new `it` binding using the lexical context of `aif`:

     macro aif {
 	  case {